douglask3/Future_FFDI/README.md

   Jupyter Notebook for plotting and fitting relationships between FFDI and its drivers.

 - **`calc_consensus_plots.py`**
-  Written by Inika Taylor (Jan 2020) to create consensus plots, adapted from Chris Kent's consensus code.
+  Creates consensus plots, adapted from Chris Kent's consensus code.
 Generates consensus plots based on the processed FFDI data.

 - **`calc_threshold_exceedance.py`**
   Calculates the number of times the FFDI exceeds a specified daily threshold for each 20-year period of interest (threshold exceedance).

 - **`centile_calc_table_cp.py`**
-  (Feb 2020) Reads in anomalies of the number of days above the FFDI threshold, averages for a region, and calculates the 10th, 50th, and 90th percentiles.
+  Reads in anomalies of the number of days above the FFDI threshold, averages for a region, and calculates the 10th, 50th, and 90th percentiles.
 Outputs these values in a table for each FFDI category.

 - **`ffdi_time_between_vals_v2.r`**
   R script that plots the amount of time in each FFDI category for each region, using the Python script `calc_threshold_exceedance.py`.